 - (2) Documentation of behavior - (a) If the implementation supports implicit interval types, how is the interval hull operation realized?
-The answer may be given via an appropriate algorithm, see §12.8. - (b) What accuracy is achieved (i.e., tightest, accurate, or valid) for each of the implementation's interval operations? (see §12.10). - (c) Under what conditions is a constructor unable to determine whether a Level 1 value exists that corresponds to the supplied inputs? (see §12.12.7). - (d) How are cases for rounding a Level 1 value to an F-number handled that are not covered by the rules given in §12.12.8?
-This includes: how is the distance to an infinity calculated when rounding a number? how are ties broken in rounding numbers if multiple numbers qualify as the rounded result? - (e) How are interval datums converted to their exact text representations? (see §13.4). - (3) Implementation-defined behavior - (a) Does the implementation include the interval overlapping function? (see §10.6.4).
+The answer may be given via an appropriate algorithm, see §12.8. - (b) What accuracy is achieved (i.e., tightest, accurate, or valid) for each of the implementation's interval operations, see §12.10? - (c) Under what conditions is a constructor unable to determine whether a Level 1 value exists that corresponds to the supplied inputs, see §12.12.7? - (d) How are cases for rounding a Level 1 value to an F-number handled that are not covered by the rules given in §12.12.8?
+This includes how the distance to an infinity is calculated when rounding a number?
+How are ties broken in rounding numbers if multiple numbers qualify as the rounded result?

+(e) How are interval datums converted to their exact text representations, see §13.4?

+- (3) Implementation-defined behavior - (a) Does the implementation include the interval overlapping function, see §10.6.4?
 If so, how is it made available to the user? - (b) Does the implementation store additional information in a NaI?
-What functions are provided for the user to set and read this information? (see §11.3). - (c) What means if any does the implementation provide for an exception to be signaled when a NaI is produced? (see §11.3). - (d) What interval types are supported besides the required ones? (see §12.1.1). - (e) What mechanisms of exception handling are used in exception handlers provided by the implementation? (see §12.1.3).
-What additional exception handling is provided by the implementation? - (f) What is the tie-breaking method used in rounding of supported number formats F that are not 754-conforming? (see §12.12.8). - (g) Does the implementation include different versions of the same operation for a given type and how are these provided to the user? (see §12.12). - (h) What combinations of formats are supported in interval constructors? (see §12.12.7). - (i) What is the tightness of the result of constructor calls in cases where the standard does not specify it? (see §12.12.7).
+What functions are provided for the user to set and read this information, see §11.3? - (c) What means if any does the implementation provide for an exception to be signaled when a NaI is produced, see §11.3? - (d) What interval types are supported besides the required ones, see $\S12.1.1$? - (e) What mechanisms of exception handling are used in exception handlers provided by the implementation, see §12.1.3?
+What additional exception handling is provided by the implementation? - (f) What is the tie-breaking method used in rounding of supported number formats \mathbb{F} that are not 754-conforming, see §12.12.8? - (g) Does the implementation include different versions of the same operation for a given type and how are these provided to the user, see §12.12? - (h) What combinations of formats are supported in interval constructors, see §12.12.7?